The Importance of Fish Tank Plants Cover

 Yes, plants can be used as a natural cover for your fish tank.
 In fact, having a dense planting provides a sense of security for timid fish and can help reduce stress levels.
 Additionally, plants can block out light, preventing harmful algae growth in the tank.
 When choosing plants to use as cover, choose ones that have dense leaves, such as Amazon swords or java ferns.

-See also The Importance of Healthy Fish Tank Plants
+See also Understanding Fish Tank Plants Algae

 How do I care for plants in my fish tank?